Mutai-Gilbert/Video-Streaming-App/README.md

 Acknowledgments

-Special thanks to [Author Name] for [specific contribution or inspiration].
+Special thanks to [(akshatbhargava123)] for [the artivle he wrote on how to go about this on medium].
 Support

 If you encounter any issues or have questions, feel free to open an issue.